Battle of the BBQ: Smokers vs. Grills

 Over the years I’ve tested dozens of grills and produced training videos for grill repair technicians, and my all-time favorite gas grill is the Weber Summit series.
 For a while I had 10 grills sitting on my deck, and I’d always use the Weber Summit if I had a choice.

-Smokers: Pros and Cons
+Pros and Cons of Different Smokers

 If you’re a connoisseur looking for the ultimate in taste, a smoker is probably for you.
 Food takes longer to prepare in a smoker than on a grill because smoking temperatures are always lower than grilling temperatures, allowing more time for the smoke flavor to penetrate the food.

 As with grills, there are simpler smokers and more skill-demanding options.
 One of the simplest smokers to operate uses ready-made wood pellets.
 Fill the hopper with the pellet of choice (hickory, maple, applewood or mesquite, among others), hit the ON button and let the machine handle the process.
 Traeger makes some of the world’s best pellet smokers.